1v4n4/weather-app/README.md

 # Weather
 This weather forecast site uses weather OpenWeatherMap.org API to get weather data for cities worldwide.
-By entering the name of the location, users get the current weather data in Fahrenheit or Celsius.
+By entering the name of the location, users get the current weather data.

+Temperature is displayed in Celsius by default, but it can be changed to Fahrenheit (and back) by clicking on F/C letters next to the current temperature.

+The design is basic and responsive.
+There are different backgrounds for some weather conditions.

 ## [Live link](https://1v4n4.github.io/weather-app/)